cmakelib/cmakelib-component-cmdef/README.md

 By that target other project properties are referenced - installer name, application name, documentation etc.
 This type of target is called 'main target' (the 'object' for which the CMake project is created).

-The library 'main target' is represented by LIBRARY_GROUP argument wift suffix added according to a library type created.
+The library 'main target' is represented by LIBRARY_GROUP argument with suffix added according to a library type created.

 ## Usage